neutralinojs/gsoc2024/README.md

 Project size: ~350h

+Possible Mentors: Athif Shaffy, Carlonn Rivers, Shalitha Suranga

+#### Suggested technical decisions

+- Add additional configuration code to the [webview fork](https://github.com/neutralinojs/webview) rather than updating `window.cpp` if possible.

 ### Adding opacity setting to the configuration

 Issue: https://github.com/neutralinojs/roadmap/issues/1

-Add the `opacity` option to the configuration to control the webview's opacity on all supported platforms.
-When the setting is set to `0`, and the
+Add the `transparent` (Boolean) option to the configuration to control the webview's opacity on all supported platforms.
+When the setting is set to `true`, and the
 CSS background also has `opacity` as `0`, the user should be able to see through the window clearly.
-For other opacity values, the transparency value needs to be applied accordingly.
+Transparency can be disabled by setting the `transparent` property to `false`.

 Areas: GTK, Cocoa, Win32 APIs

 Difficulty rating: Hard

 Project size: ~350h

+Possible Mentors: Athif Shaffy, Carlonn Rivers, Shalitha Suranga

+#### Suggested technical decisions

+- Try to implement the solution within [`window.cpp`](https://github.com/neutralinojs/neutralinojs/blob/main/api/window/window.cpp)
+- Add implementation via a new function named `setTransparent(bool transparent = false)`
+- Use `false` as the default value.
+- Add as a CLI argument too (`--window-transparent`)

 ### NodeNeutralino: a community project to explain Neutralinojs custom backends